 Chichele Presidential Lodge: Our full report

-In the large en-suite bathroom there's a ball-and-claw roll-top bath as well as a separate shower cubicle.
-Twin washbasins are set into a wooden top beneath wood-framed mirrors, and framed bird prints hang above the bath.
-The toilet has an old-fashioned cistern set up on the wall with a pull chain.
+French doors lead onto private verandas, set with table and chairs where you can sit and enjoy the views.
+The large en-suite bathrooms featured a ball-and-claw roll-top bath as well as a separate shower cubicle, with twin washbasins set into wooden top beneath wood-framed mirrors, and toilets with old-fashioned cisterns set up on the wall with a pull chain.

-Directions: The nearest airport is at Mfuwe, a 90-minute drive from Chichele.
+- The nearest airport is at Mfuwe, a 90-minute drive from Chichele.

 Food & drink

 Breakfast is normally served before the morning activity.
 A buffet table is laid out with an assortment of cereals, fresh fruit and fruit juices as well as freshly baked bread.
-A cooked breakfast is also available to order.
+A cooked breakfast is also usually available to order.

 Afternoon tea is served at about 4.00pm and consists of both a sweet and a savoury snack.